graphia-app/graphia-app.github.io/guide/section4/1_loading_numerical.md

 This allows you to add some of the most common transforms to the graph.
 Transforms can be added or removed later once a graph has been generated.

 ![]({{ site.baseurl }}/guide/assets/s4-6.png)
-_This page provides the means to apply graph transforms prior to visualisation of the graph._
+<div class="caption">This page provides the means to apply graph transforms prior to visualisation of the graph.</div>

 ## Summary
 The final page provides a look at all the parameters set before correlation occurs.
 These options can be copied and pasted for provenance of your analysis.

 ![]({{ site.baseurl }}/guide/assets/s4-7.png)
-_The Summary lists all the pre-analysis data transforms that have been applied during the previous steps._
+<div class="caption">The Summary lists all the pre-analysis data transforms that have been applied during the previous steps.</div>

 Please note: Should your selected settings for graph construction result in a massive graph, i.e. one that is likely to exhaust your computer's memory or graphics card, the following message will be displayed: